VietDungTran0412/Yummy/README.md

 <br/>

-It is required to modify the `./tf/variables.tfvars` file in order to modify the region and the bucket name.
+It is required to modify the `./tf/variables.tfvars` file in order to modify the region and the bucket name. <br/>

+Once the infrastructure in AWS has been successfully applied, build the application.
+The plain application in HTML, CSS, and JS would be located in `dist` directory.
+Upload all the build files into the root directory in S3 <br/>

+The application will now be accessible via both CloudFront origin and S3 endpoint.